-There are many great places to shop in Rome.
-But many of the designer shops on the Via Condotti are not affordable to the general shopping public.
-Luckily, there are several places in Italy's capital where you can find designer fashions at bargain prices and outlet centers that can be reached by shuttle bus from Rome.
+There are many great places to shop in Rome, but many of the designer shops on the Via Condotti are not affordable to the general shopping public.
+Luckily, there are several places in Italy's capital where you can find designer apparel at bargain prices, as well as outlet centers that can be reached by shuttle bus from Rome.

 Discount Designer Shopping

 Within the historic center of Rome, there are several shops that sell extras from designer showrooms or secondhand duds from the city's fashion set.
 The best place to look is in the section of town west of Piazza Navona and Campo de' Fiori, particularly around Via del Governo Vecchio and Corso Vittorio Emanuele II.

 Another popular place to find a wide selection of designer labels is Gente, a store with several locations throughout the city including on Via del Babuino (Numbers 81 and 185) and Via Frattina, 69.
 Both streets are near the Spanish Steps.
-Gente even has its own outlet at Cola di Rienzo, 246 (located on the west bank of the Tiber River).
+Gente even has its own outlet at Via Cola di Rienzo, 246 (located on the west bank of the Tiber River).

 Travel tip: Rome's fashion boutiques hold huge sales twice a year in January and July.
 Shoppers can expect to find items discounted up to 70 percent, making those two months excellent times to find bargains in Rome.